DSXiangLi/DecryptPrompt/README.md

   - CarExpert: Leveraging Large Language Models for In-Car Conversational Question Answering
   - A Multimodal Foundation Agent for Financial Trading: Tool-Augmented, Diversified, and Generalist
   - DS-Agent: Automated Data Science by Empowering Large Language Models with Case-Based Reasoning
+  - InsightLens: Discovering and Exploring Insights from Conversational Contexts in Large-Language-Model-Powered Data Analysis
 - 评估
   - Evaluating Verifiability in Generative Search Engines
   - Mind2Web: Towards a Generalist Agent for the Web